turingschool/curriculum/source/academy/workshops/csv/iii.markdown

   Actual: 0
 ```

-First, let's just use some straight-up enumerable methods on the arrays that
+We're going to need to do some real programming to get this to pass.
+Since the
-got passed in, and see what happens.
+data is in a hash we can use enumerable methods to filter the data set:

 ```ruby
 def find_by_last_name(name)